 Here's a few songs from The Dance Goes On album.

-Filmed at a stories-and-songs evening at Milgi's Yurt, The Four Seasons traces the year's round through the changes experienced by the woodland.
+Filmed at the OBOD Winter Gathering at Glastonbury, The Four Seasons traces the year's round through the changes experienced by the woodland.

 There's something faintly mindblowing about singing a song written seven hundred years ago, and by someone whose name and life we know, not just an anonymous traditional number, recreated countless times via the 'folk process'.